-Workers who have been with the company for more than one year but less than five can make around $44K annually on average.
-Broken down by tenure, the largest share of Intercontinental Hotels & Resorts Group employees (38 percent) have five to nine years of experience and earn approximately $52K per year on average.
+Workers who have been with the company for more than one year but less than five can make about $46K annually on average.
+Broken down by tenure, the largest share of Intercontinental Hotels & Resorts Group employees (30 percent) have five to nine years of experience and earn $52K per year on average.

 Certifications and Degrees

 Project Management Professionals receive bigger paychecks (approximately $96K per year) than those without credentials.
 Certified Hotel Administrators with credentials can live quite comfortably; median salaries come in at $90K annually.
 Employees who have a Bachelor of Business Administration (BBA) make the most here, hauling in $150K per year.